-An important part of “doing” theology is the companion discipline of philosophy.
+Philosophy is an important part of “doing” theology.
 How so?
 A good way to test beliefs is by applying good philosophical thinking to the question.
 For example, a person may say they believe in taking scripture literally in every passage.
 Philosophy will help them see that they do not actually believe that.

 Philosophy forces us to apply a second set of interpretative lenses to our interpretations.
 The first lens is good scripture interpretation; the second is applying logical interpretation.
 Either God IS controlling everything or he’s not.
 It’s clear that we cannot pick and choose what we want him to control.